 - Home insulation and heat pumps: In a country with warm summers and cold winters and with the extremes of the winterless north and the Deep South, being able to keep your home at a comfortable, consistent temperature means having good insulation and choosing a simple method (such as a heat pump) to keep warm when it’s cold outside, or cool when it’s hot outside.
 But as well as that comfort factor – installing good quality insulation and having an energy efficient heat pump can also help keep your heating costs down and provide a healthy living environment.

 Harrisons Energy Solutions was set up specifically to change the perspective of how we live in New Zealand.

 Managing director Phil Harrison says many Kiwi homes – especially the older ones – have struggled to maintain a healthy environment and many Kiwis “put up with damp, cold homes just because they were used to having them growing up”.
 “All our main categories – the insulation and ventilation and keeping warm with heat pumps – are about improving living conditions inside the home,” Phil said.

 “But it’s not just about it being comfortable and nice to live in, it’s about the cost benefits and the health benefits and the environmental impact benefits.
 And with solar power it’s also about independence and choice and the chance to do the right thing by our environment.

 “When we set up Harrisons as a family business, we did so because we wanted to look after New Zealand families and help them make their homes healthy, sustainable homes and make sure those homes are habitable to specific high standards.”

 At Harrisons, we encourage you to look at ways in which you can help the environment and spread the green word.
 Visit World Green Building Week’s website for more ideas and information.

-For more information about our special offers or to have one of our experts visit you for a free on-site assessment, contact us at 0800 003354 or via the website.
+For more information about our special offers or to have one of our experts visit you for a free on-site consultation and quote, contact us at 0800 003354 or via the website.